 Do All IT Data & Analytics Opportunities Live in the Cloud Now?

 Cloud computing has sparked a revolution in IT.
-Edge computing, serverless architecture, containers, highly abstracted microservices have all had the collective effect of taking on-premises data assets and scattering them about the digital ether.
+Edge computing, serverless architecture, containers, and highly abstracted microservices have the collective effect of taking on-premises data assets and scattering them about the digital ether.

 As businesses move further towards cloud-based services and infrastructure, the question arises: Will IT data and analytics migrate completely to the cloud within the foreseeable future?

 The answer to this question will have a profound impact; not only for how IT tackles internal problems, such as how to reduce incident volume, but also for how IT relates to the enterprise as a whole.
 As computing services become more distributed, the role of the corporate data center becomes much more complex.
 For IT to commit wholly to cloud-based analytics, leaders must be able to integrate data across a wide spectrum of sources, including legacy data center functions.

 Inevitably, IT leaders must keep one foot on the ground, even as more services and infrastructure migrates to the cloud.
 Even if traditional on-site computing and services hosting are phased out completely, it will be a slow death.
 That, coupled with the fact that cloud architectures are becoming increasingly diversified and fragmented, suggests the true challenge IT must face: how to consolidate data for analysis across all sources, agnostic of where that data is hosted.

 Traditional on-premises services far from gone yet